 Everyone who’s been married knows the dreaded all-too-real, low self-esteem feeling of watching your spouse leave you to start their new life with someone else.
 You might feel like you’ve been hit in the gut with a sledgehammer, and the initial sting doesn’t seem to be going away any time soon.

 The good news is that there are lots of people out there who understand how difficult it can be to make friends after divorce, especially if they’ve lost their social circle as well.
 The people who are out there waiting for you will bring new meaning and purpose into your life when you accept their friendship.

-Let’s take a look at some ideas for making new friends after divorce, especially if you’re the kind of person who struggles in the first place.
+Let’s take a look at some ideas for spending time with people and making new friends after divorce, especially if you’re the kind of person who struggles in the first place.

 Table of Contents

 For many, joining a club or group of friends is the way to go to regain control of yours.
 Whether it’s a sports team, church community, or a book club, these social groups provide people with a sense of belonging and friendship.
 Additionally, you can use this time to rebuild your social life and make new friendships with like-minded people as well.

 Some people might think that they don’t have the time to deal with such obligations in their personal life or that they can’t do it right now.
 But if you spend some extra time thinking about what you need and want at this point in your life, you might be surprised at how easy it is to find things you enjoy doing and people who will appreciate them.